mailgun/documentation/source/api-intro.rst

 Base URL
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-All API calls referenced in this documentation start with a base URL.
+All API calls referenced in our documentation start with a base URL.
 Mailgun allows the ability to send and receive email in either our US region or our EU region.
 Be sure to use the appropriate base URL based on which region you've created your domain in.

 For domains created in our US region the base URL is::